Keemi23/LASTechSolutions/README.md

 # LASTechSolutions
-Identification of Distal Wrist Fracture Using Deeo Learning and Neural Networks
+Identification of Distal Wrist Fracture Using Deep Learning and Neural Networks